NoorFathima0204/Loan-Application-Wizard-React/README.md

 **Noor Fathima**

-Full Stack Developer passionate about building scalable and user-friendly web applications.
+Full Stack Developer | React Enthusiast

-This project was developed as part of a **Full Stack Engineer Internship** using **React** and **Vite**.
+Built as part of the **ZeTheta Full Stack Engineer Internship** using **React** and **Vite**.

 ---

-## 📄 License
+## ⭐ Support

-This project is intended for educational and portfolio purposes.

----

-Built with ❤️ using React + Vite

-⭐ If you found this project interesting, feel free to star the repository.
+If you found this project helpful or interesting, please consider giving it a ⭐ on GitHub.

+Thank you for visiting!